EgorovGroup-UVA/lammps_install/README.md

 should appear.
 If not, follow the procedure listed in ***Git Installation*** below

 ### Git Installation
-Install git if you don't have it by typing in your terminal
+Install git if you don't have it by copying the following code block in your terminal:

 `sudo apt update; sudo apt upgrade; sudo apt-get update; sudo apt-get upgrade; sudo apt-get install git `